alinxalinx/Z19/linux/documents_EN/use_peripherals_interfaces.md

 ![](../.images_for_documents/62.png)\
 **The number of COM depends on your PC.
 If your PS_UART and PL_UART are all connected to PC, you can see at least two COM suffixes with *Silicon Labs CP210x USB to UART Bridge* :**\
 ![](../.images_for_documents/61.png)\
-In the Linux system of the development board, the PL_UART device is */dev/ttyPS3*, and the default baud rate is 9600.
+In the Linux system of the development board, the PL_UART device is */dev/ttyS2*, and the default baud rate is 9600.
 You can use this command to set the baud rate.\
-`stty -F /dev/ttyPS3 ispeed 115200 ospeed 115200 cs8`\
+`stty -F /dev/ttyS2 ispeed 115200 ospeed 115200 cs8`\
 We set it to 115200 corresponding to the setting of the serial port tool, and then use the following command to print the data received by UART :\
-`cat /dev/ttyPS3`\
+`cat /dev/ttyS2`\
 ![](../.images_for_documents/63.png)\
 Then send some data in the serial port tool, and you can see that the system has received these data :\
 ![](../.images_for_documents/64.png)\
-Press *ctrl v* on the keyboard to exit the *cat /dev/ttyPS3* command, and then use the following command to send data \"*PL_UART test*\" to the PC through PL_UART.
+Press *ctrl c* on the keyboard to exit the *cat /dev/ttyS2* command, and then use the following command to send data \"*PL_UART test*\" to the PC through PL_UART.
 The serial port tool can receive data:\
-`echo "PL_UART test" > /dev/ttyPS3`\
+`echo "PL_UART test" > /dev/ttyS2`\
 ![](../.images_for_documents/65.png)
 #### 3.3Use the built-in script in Linux to test PL_UART
 Connect the PL_UART to any USB port on the development board :\